 Rejection of sale.
-The board of revision must reject the sale of abandoned land to any person delinquent in the payment of any tax levied on real property or its transfer.
-The board of revision must reject the sale of abandoned land to any person delinquent in the payment of property taxes on any parcel in the county or to a member of any of the following classes of parties connected to that person:

-- (1) A member of that person's immediate family; - (2) Any other person with a power of attorney appointed by that person; - (3) A sole proprietorship owned by that person or a member of that person's immediate family; or - (4) A partnership, trust, business trust, corporation, association, or other entity in which that person or a member of that person's immediate family owns or controls directly or indirectly any beneficial or legal interest.
+The board of revision must reject the sale of abandoned land to any person delinquent in the payment of taxes levied by or pursuant to R.C.
+Chapter 307., 322., 324., 5737., 5739., 5741., or 5743. or any other real property taxing provision of the Revised Code.
+The board of revision must reject the sale of abandoned land to any person delinquent in the payment of property taxes on any parcel in the county or to a member of any of the following classes of parties connected to that person: (1) a member of that person's immediate family, (2) any other person with a power of attorney appointed by that person, (3) a sole proprietorship owned by that person or a member of that person's immediate family, or (4) a partnership, trust, business trust, corporation, association, or other entity in which that person or a member of that person's immediate family owns or controls directly or indirectly any beneficial or legal interest.
 (R.C.
 323.70(E).)

 Liens deemed satisfied.
-If the purchase of abandoned land sold at public auction is for less than the sum of the impositions against the abandoned land and the costs apportioned to the land as described in the first paragraph in 'Costs of proceedings," below, upon the sale, all liens for taxes due at the time the deed of the property is transferred to the purchaser following the sale and liens subordinate to liens for taxes are deemed satisfied and discharged (R.C.
+If the purchase of abandoned land sold at public auction under the above provisions is for less than the sum of the impositions against the abandoned land and the costs apportioned to the land as described in the first paragraph in 'Costs of proceedings," below, upon the sale, all liens for taxes due at the time the deed of the property is transferred to the purchaser following the sale and liens subordinate to liens for taxes must be deemed satisfied and discharged (R.C.
 323.70(F)).